intel-lgci-fdo-gitlab-mirror/drm.maintainer-tools/maintainer-drm-misc.rst

 * Fast-forward (when possible) `-fixes` to each released -rc kernel tag, to keep it current.
 We try to avoid backmerges for bugfix branches, and rebasing isn't an option with multiple committers.
+  This is especially important for -rc1, so the tooling will pick up that the drm-misc-next-fixes branch is closed.

 * Pull requests become noisy if `-fixes` has been fast-forwarded to Linus' latest -rc tag but drm-upstream hasn't done the same yet: The shortlog